Pre-School & Elementary Programs

 MY (Middle Years) Bible Study meets from October until April on Mondays at 7:00 p.m. in the Youth Room of the Ministry Center.
 MY Bible Study is geared toward people in their middle years who wish to connect with others in a deep study of God’s word.
 Each season a study guide is used to explore a book of the Bible, generally rotating between the Old and New Testaments.
 The lesson is then discussed in a group setting with an emphasis on applying God’s Word to our own lives.

 The Reflection Group provides informal, free-flowing wrestling on issues and concerns faced by individual Christians and the church.
 Topics are suggested and chosen by participants.
 Discussion is open, insightful, and often spirited, challenging each other to re-examine and refine the views represented.
 Views are treated with respect and stopped only by the clock since we rarely achieve consensus.
 The Reflection Group meets in the Ministry Center at 9:45 until 11:00 a.m. on the two Wednesdays each month when the Wednesday Morning Bible Study does not meet.
+New and returning participants are welcome.

 Wednesday Morning Bible Study